Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization

 We compare our results with findings from previous research~\cite{epss2021jacobs} to assess consistency with established benchmarks and identify any dataset-specific effects that might limit generalizability.
 Several robustness checks validate our methodology including manual verification of a sample of exploitation claims to assess the accuracy of our ground truth datasets, testing alternative EPSS and CVSS thresholds to ensure our results are not artifacts of specific parameter choices, and analysis of whether our findings hold across different subperiods within our study timeframe.

 We acknowledge several limitations in our experimental design.
-Our exploitation datasets likely represent only a fraction of actual vulnerability exploitation, as many attacks go undetected or unreported.
-Network-based detection may be biased toward certain types of attacks and may miss sophisticated exploitation techniques.
+Our exploitation dataset likely represents only a fraction of actual vulnerability exploitation, as many attacks go undetected or unreported.
 Our 13-month study period, while substantial, may not capture longer-term exploitation patterns or seasonal variations in attack activity.
-Results from specific organizational contexts may not generalize to all deployment scenarios.
+Results from publicly reported exploitation data may not generalize to all deployment scenarios.

-All exploitation data used in our study comes from either public sources or anonymized network monitoring data with appropriate organizational consent.
-No personally identifiable information or proprietary attack details are included in our analysis.
+All exploitation data used in our study comes from public sources.
 The following section presents detailed results from applying this experimental methodology to evaluate Vulnerability Management Chaining effectiveness.